keld0r/frontForBackends/README.md

-# slides-01-semver
+# backend for frontends

-> Buenas practicas en versionamiento usando SemVer, CHANGELOG y GIT
+> Enseñandole javascript a los backends